-If you’re anything like us, you’ve got a couple over-ripe bananas in your freezer.
+If you’re anything like us, there are a couple of over-ripe bananas in your freezer.
 We are always throwing bananas into the freezer and before we know it, we’ve got too many to deal with.
 We’ve had to come up with different ways to use them up.
-Our banana chip muffins did the trick last time, but this time we wanted something a bit different and as luck would have it, we had half a bottle of buttermilk that we needed to use up, too.
-So, we made these spiced buttermilk banana pancakes!

-For the recipe, we started with a simple buttermilk pancake batter then we added a mashed up banana, cinnamon and nutmeg for a little spice.
-So delicious!
+These pancakes are easy!
+Start with a simple pancake batter then add a mashed banana, cinnamon, and nutmeg for some spice.

 When making any type of pancake, it’s important to remember not to over mix things.
 For the fluffiest, lightest pancakes, you only need to stir things together – no whisks, no beating, nothing.

 You’ll need two bowls.
 In the first bowl, combine flour, a little sugar, baking powder and the spices.
 In the second, combine an egg, buttermilk and the mashed banana.

 When you’re ready to cook the pancakes, add the buttermilk mixture to the flour mixture — remember, just stir until they come together.
 Then cook them on a griddle or in a pan and serve warm with extra banana slices, a few chopped nuts and warm maple syrup.